-The master file and country-by-country reporting in the Indian transfer pricing regulations, with effect from the fiscal year beginning, 1 April 2016, in line with BEPS Action 13.The master file and country-by-country reporting requirements predominantly enforce the principle under BEPS Actions 8 to 10 on transfer pricing that the risks in, and value drivers of, business operations and their related rewards are closely associated with strategic functions or ‘substance’.
-Thus they cannot be disassociated from each other merely through formal intercompany agreements between associated enterprises.
+The master file and CbyC reporting requirements predominantly enforce the principles of BEPS Actions 8 to 10 and Action 13 on transfer pricing.
+The risks in, and value drivers of, business operations and their related rewards are closely associated with strategic functions or ‘substance’.
+Thus, they cannot be disassociated from each other merely through formal intercompany agreements between associated enterprises.

 The guidelines ask taxpayers to use prudent judgment in determining the level of detail for master file information, keeping in mind the objective of providing tax administrators with a high-level overview of the multinational company group’s global operations and policies.

-The revised OECD transfer pricing guidelines provide that the master file would need to be filed by each entity of the multinational company group with the tax administrator of the respective country, at the time of audit, in addition to the local transfer pricing documentation.
-Country-by-country reporting would be prepared by the group’s ultimate parent company and filed with the tax administrator of its country, who would in turn share the report with the tax administrators of other countries in which the group has subsidiaries or permanent establishments.
+The revised OECD transfer pricing guidelines recommend submission of the master file by each entity of the multinational company group to the tax administrator of the respective country, at the time of audit, in addition to the local transfer pricing documentation.
+The CbyC report would be prepared by the group’s ultimate parent company and filed with the tax administrator of its country, who would in turn share the report with the tax administrators of other countries in which the group has subsidiaries or permanent establishments.

-As these requirements take effect as of 1 April 2016, Indian parents of multinational groups should carry out clinical analyses of their businesses at the earliest opportunity.
+As these requirements took effect as of 1 April 2016, Indian parents of multinational groups should carry out clinical analyses of their businesses at the earliest opportunity.
 These reviews should aim to identify any exposures due to mismatches between risks, rewards and functions, and any needed corrective measures across their supply chains.

-Beyond the compliance challenges, Indian multinational companies should view the new disclosure requirements as an chance to revisit their supply chain models and identify opportunities to create value through efficiencies and synergies.
-Further, the in-depth analyses of the organizational and operational structures required by master file and country-by-country reporting could also help Indian multinational companies to identify and mitigate any possible exposures for their foreign subsidiary companies under the new regulations on the place of effective management.
+Beyond the compliance challenges, Indian multinational companies should view the new disclosure requirements as a chance to revisit their supply chain models and identify opportunities to create value through efficiencies and synergies.
+Further, the in-depth analyses of the organizational and operational structures required by master file and CbyC reporting could also help Indian multinational companies to identify and mitigate any possible exposures for their foreign subsidiary companies under the new regulations on the place of effective management.